 The Bookstore, also located in the Union, carries required and supplementary texts, used books, and supplies, as well as University insignia apparel and souvenirs.

 It also maintains a check-cashing service for the convenience of students and faculty.
-This self-supporting department of the University has two branch stores, one in Gresham Hall of Foster Quadrangle, and one in Clark House of Daniel Read Center.
+This self-supporting department of the University has a branch store in Gresham Hall of Foster Quadrangle.